CQCL/pytket-qir/README.md

 # pytket-qir

-`pytket-qir` is a python package, aimed at interafacing QIR programs with `pytket`.
+`pytket-qir` is a python package, aimed at interfacing QIR programs with `pytket`.

 The source code can be found in the corresponding GitHub repository.